mre/envy/README.md

 ## Limitations

 * Only supports zsh for now.
 * Only tested on macOS.
-Should also work on Linux and Windows.
+Should also work on Linux and Windows, though.
-* Does not unset variables yet when you leave a directory.
+* Does not unset variables when you leave a directory yet.
 * Only developing this for myself.
 Thus, this project won't be very actively developed.